jonnor/projects/bioplastic/README.md

 ### Recycling

+Finanical sustainability challenge.

+* As an input, has to compete with price of PLA pellets.
+5USD/kg.

-Quality control is the most challenging.
+Quality control challenge.

 * Different PLA manufactures, blends, additives.
 * Mixed with other types of plastic (ABS,HIPS,PHA)